 By Jean Pisani-Ferry/Paris

-* Jean Pisani-Ferry, a professor at the Hertie School of Governance (Berlin) and Sciences Po (Paris), holds the Tommaso Padoa-Schioppa chair at the European University Institute.
+* Jean Pisani-Ferry, a senior fellow at Brussels-based think tank Bruegel and a senior non-resident fellow at the Peterson Institute for International Economics, holds the Tommaso Padoa-Schioppa chair at the European University Institute.

 LEAVE A COMMENT Your email address will not be published.
 Required fields are marked*

 The paradoxes of the Bangladesh miracle

 Air traffic rebound dependent on easing global restrictions